allenpan941/College-Scorecard-Data/README.md

 2. **Resource Investment:** Is there a positive correlation between the average salary paid to faculty members and the future earnings of students?
 3. **Institutional Type:** Do graduates from private non-profit institutions earn significantly more than those from public or for-profit schools?
 4. **Geographic Distribution:** How do graduate earnings vary spatially across different regions of the U.S.?
-5. **Demographic Influence:** Is the gender composition of the undergraduate student body related to the institution's median earnings?

 ---